Baggage Shipping to Croatia

 Important Croatia Customs Information

-Most countries around the world allow a generous amount of personal effects to be shipped duty free.
-This means that the majority of Send My Bag shipments worldwide will not be stopped by customs.
+Given that most countries offer a generous duty free allowance for personal effects, the majority of Send My Bag shipments worldwide will not be stopped by customs officials.

-Most countries define personal effects as used items which have been in the sender's possession for 6 months or more.
-If your bag is stopped by Croatian customs officials and they find brand new or commercial items, your shipment may be assessed for customs duties and taxes.
-If you are sending Christmas gifts to Croatia please check with Croatian customs so you are aware of potential customs duties, follow any advice given and attach all necessary documentation.
+Most countries consider Personal Effects to be used items that have been in the sender's possession for 6 months or more.
+If your bag is checked by Croatian customs and is found to contain brand new or commercial items, your shipment may be assessed for customs duties and taxes.
+This means you need to be aware of potential customs duties when sending Christmas presents.
+You should follow any advice given by Croatian customs and attach all necessary documentation.

-Because customs processes and allowances vary by country, we advise all travelers to take a few minutes to check how their personal circumstances and what they are sending will be assessed under the prevailing customs regulations of the destination.
+Customs processes and allowances do vary by country and as such we advise all travellers to take 5 minutes to check how their personal circumstances and what they are sending will be assessed under Croatian customs regulations.

 What can I send to Croatia?
 What items are restricted?